unosquare/uno-react/README.md

 *:star: Please star this project if you find it useful!*

-Common functions, HOCs and hooks for React.
+Common functions, and hooks for React.

 ## Table of contents